mon-petit-placement/mpp-generali-client-bundle/Resources/docs/CallApi/subscription.md

    'required' => true
 ]
 ````
-If you want to access to the list of the documents expected for a subscription, you can still access them until the subscription is finalized:
+If you want to access to the documents expected list for a subscription, you can still access them until the subscription is finalized:
 ```php
 $expectedDocuments = $this->httpClient->listSubscriptionFiles($idTransaction);
 ```